Gene Stallings: Head coach at Alabama

 Stallings returned to Alabama as head coach in 1990.
 His first team finished with a 7–5 record, including a 34–7 loss to Louisville in the 1991 Fiesta Bowl.
-Following Harold Drew, Stallings became only the second Alabama head coach since the renewal of the Iron Bowl in 1948 to defeat Auburn in his first attempt; Dennis Franchione became the third in 2001.
+Following Harold Drew, Stallings became only the second Alabama head coach since the renewal of the Iron Bowl in 1948 to defeat Auburn in his first attempt; Dennis Franchione became the third in 2001, with Kalen Deboer the fourth in 2024.
 Stallings' 1991 squad finished the season with an 11–1 record, including a 30–25 victory over Colorado in the 1991 Blockbuster Bowl.

 In 1992, Stallings' experienced defensive unit led the team to an undefeated regular season and a berth in the first SEC Championship Game where Alabama defeated Florida, 28–21, giving Alabama its 20th Southeastern Conference (SEC) title, and its first outright conference title since 1979.
 Following a 34–13 victory over heavily favored Miami in the 1993 Sugar Bowl to cap a perfect 13–0 season and the first Bowl Coalition national championship—their first national title since 1979.

 Stallings' 1993 Alabama squad won a second straight SEC West Division title, compiling a 9–3–1 record.
 However, the Tide lost to Florida in the SEC Championship Game.
 In 1994, Stallings' team finished the regular season with a record of 11–0, an 8–0 record in the SEC, and captured its third straight SEC West Division title.
 However, they lost the SEC title game for the second year in a row to Florida.
 Alabama finished the 1994 season with a 12–1 record, including a 24–17 victory over Ohio State in the Citrus Bowl.